brbsix/pygmentize-addons/README.md

 Requirements
 ------------

-`pygmentize-addons` requires the `pygmentize` utility which is part of Pygments.
-Most people will want to install this via their distribution's package manager.
-It is also available via pip (package manager for Python).
+`pygmentize-addons` requires Pygments.
+It is compatible with the version for Python 2 (python-pygments) in addition to the version for Python 3 (python3-pygments).
+Most people will want to install Pygments via their distribution's package manager.
+It is also available via pip (the Python package manager).

 To install Pygments to your system: